nullhart/Wakey.js/README.md

-Welcome to Nous!
+Welcome to Wakey.js!
 Go ahead and play around.